vvv-school/tutorial_event-driven-framework/README.md

 # An introduction to the event-driven framework
 We introduce the following topics to understand how the event-driven framework works:

+### Requirements:
+_Note: if you are using the virtual machine this already done_

+In addition to YARP and iCubContrib you will need the **robotology/event-driven** (https://github.com/robotology/event-driven.git) library.
+You will also need the event-driven-data available [here](https://figshare.com/s/0abd8f18312bec15b121).

 ## The Neuromorphic iCub
 The purple iCub comes equipped with neuromorphic hardware.
 - Within each eye is an Asynchronous Time-based Image Sensor (ATIS) event-driven camera.